 This year the children in Year 4 will be participating in the multiplication tables check (MTC) in June.
 The purpose of the check is to determine whether the children can fluently recall their times tables up to 12, which is essential for future success in mathematics.
 It will also help your child’s school to identify if your child may need additional support.
 The Times Table Club is taking place on a Thursday after school (3:15 to 4:15), to help them prepare for this.

-Spelling Frame Rule 17 - https://spellingframe.co.uk/
+Spelling Frame Rule 21 - https://spellingframe.co.uk/

-Your child has their login details glued into their reading diaries.
+This week we would like the children to focus on: Spelling Rule 21 (Year 3 are looking at 20) Your child has their login details glued into their reading diaries.
 They will be tested at the end of every week on these spellings so PLEASE practise at home.
 These have been stuck in your child's little blue book.
 If your child did not have theirs in school, they were given the spelling list.

 Times Tables